WarintornNawong/Portfolio/README.md

-# The Data Science Portfolio of Warintorn Nawong
+# The Data Science Portfolio
-## This repository consisted of my portfolio in data science hands-on project
+ This repository consisted of my portfolio in data science hands-on project

+## Machine Learning

+## Deep learning